blmhemu/opengigabyte/README.md

 * [OpenRazer](https://openrazer.github.io/)

 ---
-The project is licensed under the GPL and is not officially endorsed by [Gigabyte, Ltd](https://www.gigabyte.com//)
+OpenGigabyte is licensed under the GPL and not officially endorsed by [Gigabyte, Ltd](https://www.gigabyte.com//)